 The return down the mountain began in silence – Katy brooding in the back seat, Ben brooding in the front.
-When Ben had first returned to the Dodge after the altercation in the trees, Katy hadn’t been present.
-He’d figured that she was off sulking somewhere, licking her wounds and nursing her fragile ego, and he’d been thankful for her absence.
+When Ben had first returned to the Dodge after the altercation in the trees, Katy hadn’t been around.
+He’d figured she was off sulking somewhere, licking her wounds and nursing her fragile ego, and he’d been thankful for her absence.
 Ben had found Travis seated in the open doorway of the driver’s side cab, smoking one of his Camels, quietly listening to Johnny Cash on the stereo.
 Although he’d undoubtedly sensed something amiss, he’d asked no questions of Ben – had simply lit up a second cigarette and handed it to him as a silent gesture of camaraderie.

 Ben had appreciated the nicotine rush, which had soothed some of the tension still buzzing through his body like dissonant antimatter.
 Rather than initiating conversation about his argument with Katy, he’d chosen to go the route of silence with Travis.
 Although discussing it would have shed light on Katy’s intolerable behavior, it would have also shed light on his own violent eruption, which he imagined Travis would not have taken kindly to.
 The guilt of having choked the girl in a flash moment of rage had weighed heavy on him, but he was unsure how to make amends.
 Wasn’t even sure he wanted to make amends – or that she would have been deserving of it.